eastrd/ArchivEye/README.md

 ArchivEye's OCR technology enables users to search through scanned and non-searchable PDF files without uploading them to the cloud, offering added privacy and security.

 The software prioritizes ease of use, allowing even those without technical expertise to navigate and use it smoothly.
-By offering a unified interface for searching and indexing PDF documents, ArchivEye streamlines tasks such as opening multiple PDFs, reading, manual note-taking, and cross-referencing information, saving users valuable time.
+By offering a unified interface for searching and indexing multiple PDF documents within a folder, ArchivEye streamlines tasks such as opening numerous PDFs, reading, manual note-taking, and cross-referencing information, saving users valuable time.

 ---